publiccodeyml/publiccode.yml/README.md

 considered the default landing page for the project.

 ## Authors
-The PublicCode specification is developed by the [Italian Digital Transformation Team](https://teamdigitale.governo.it) and the [Authors](AUTHORS.md).
+The `publiccode.yml` specification is developed by the [Italian Digital Transformation Team](https://teamdigitale.governo.it) and the [Authors](AUTHORS.md).